front-end-foundations/4-flex-menu/readme.md

 <script src="js/scripts.js"></script>
 ```

-Part ONE - click the gear icon to expose the options
+Part ONE - click the gear icon to expose the options.

+Inspect the layout to find the `<ul>` in the `.account-drop-down` div and toggle the display property.

 ```js
 // select the gear icon and the hidden drop down list